mikiw/ReactJsWalletIntegration/Readme.md

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a simple demo to show how to integrate with MetaMask and Keplr to read wallet balances.

 ## MetaMask Integration
 TODO

 ## Keplr Integration
-Unfortunately "Keplr extension manages only one address/public key pair" so we can't sign transactions using that but it's enough for our read balance proposes.
+Unfortunately "Keplr extension manages only one address/public key pair" so we can't sign transactions using that but it's enough for our read balance proposes of first wallet.

 Keplr documentation mentions also launchpad vs stargate versioning but it seems that that is not updated.